DeckerGirl/ENC4265portfolio/chatbot.md

 [Home](index.md) | [Manual Assessment Memo](manual_assessment_memo.md) | [Chatbot](chatbot.md) | [Procedure Video](procedure_video.md) | [Manual](manual.md) | [Reflective Blogs](reflective_blogs.md) | [Statement of AI](AIstatement.md)

 # Chatbot

+## Assignment Rationale
+Early AI models were primarily seen as digital personal assistants, helping users manage daily tasks with ease.
+Today, AI tools have captured global attention, fueling a culture fascinated by their rapid evolution.
+These chatbots are not only easy to develop but also capable of delivering highly personalized experiences for website visitors.
+By delving into how they are built, you can gain a deeper understanding of their potential, as well as their limitations.

+## Purpose
+This chatbot is designed to assist individuals in creating schedules, setting goals, and managing their time effectively.
+It is specifically tailored to support those who struggle with ADHD and time blindness, offering personalized strategies to help build and sustain new habits.
+With expertise in techniques such as time-blocking, mindfulness, and other productivity methods, this chatbot provides practical guidance to enhance focus, structure, and daily efficiency.

+## Personality
+Structura will maintain a friendly yet precise approach, ensuring users receive well-researched and practical advice.
+It is un-gendered.
+Functions much like a personal assistant.

+## Platform
+Structura is a custom AI bot powered by ChatGPT 4o-mini, designed to help you create and maintain a balanced, productive routine.
+Whether you're managing work, study, health, creativity, social life, or mindfulness, Structura ensures that every aspect of your day is well-structured and optimized for success.